KelvinJ1/KelvinJ1/README.md

 ### Hi there, I'm Kelvin 👋
-#### I am a Colombian Mechatronic engineering student interested in software development and data analytics
+#### I am a Colombian Mechatronic engineer interested in software development, electronics, IoT, data and AI

 ***